Share

 How does Lambswool differ from “similar” materials?

 Unlike traditional wool, lambswool has a lower weight-to-warmth-index.
-While neither an official metric, nor scientific, the warmth-to-weight-ratio helps explain how much warmth a sweater provides relative to whatever bulk, shape, and weight the wearer has to carry.
+While not an official metric, the warmth-to-weight-ratio helps explain how much warmth a sweater provides relative to the weight and bulk the wearer experiences.
 When price is added into this equation, lambswool becomes an even more attractive material.
-Speaking generally and without addressing the lambswool produced by each individual type of sheep, lambswool is wonderfully warm and an excellent value… just be sure it is pure and not cut with other, potentially scratchy wools.
+Speaking generally and without addressing the lambswool produced by each individual type of sheep, lambswool is wonderfully warm and an excellent value — just be sure it is pure and not cut with scratchier wools.

 What is the refining process for Lambswool?

 Like most wools, lambswool needs to be sorted, carded, dyed, and spun.
 Firstly, the raw wool is carefully sorted mechanically.
-In this step the thicker, coarser guard hair is separated from the soft and far more desirable inner hair.
-The outer guard hair will not make for a comfortable sweater.
-Secondly, the wool is carded mechanically.
+In this step, the thicker, coarser guard hair is separated from the soft inner hair.
+Secondly, the wool is carded.
 The raw wool will make dozens of passes through the carding machine.
-With each pass, the individual wool fibers will start to separate and will become aligned.
-In order to make quality yarn, the individual fibers must all be lined up in the same direction.
-Thirdly, the wool is dyed.
-Raw fibers are dumped into large vats containing dyeing compounds.
-These can be organic or inorganic, with the finest dyes being derived from entirely natural origins.
-Not all natural dyes are “quality.”
-Often, natural dyes cannot bind to the fiber with the same strength that synthesized dyes can.
-Remember that inorganic and organic have a technical chemistry definition, meaning carbon molecules are not or are present (respectively).
-This definition differs from say, an organic farm.
+With each pass, the fibers separate and align.
+Thirdly, the wool is dyed — either organically or inorganically — and then spun.
+The finest dyes are derived from natural sources, but some synthetic dyes offer better fiber-binding strength and colorfastness.

 What styles are available in Lambswool?